MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-build-speech-translator-app/includes/2-prepare.md

 To get started, you need:

 - A Power Apps Developer account.
-If you don't have an account, create one for free at [https://powerapps.microsoft.com](https://powerapps.microsoft.com).
+If you don't have an account, create one for free at [Microsoft Power Apps](https://powerapps.microsoft.com).
 - A Microsoft Azure account.

 > [!NOTE]